 The Council supports the principle of lending to Breckland Bridge Ltd or a separate entity which will create a funding need by the Council to ensure funding for projects is delivered in the most cost-effective way and will consider any requests on an individual basis.
 Appendix A Table 1 includes capital loans to Breckland Bridge Ltd and repayment of those loans within the 10-year capital programme.
-Appendix A Table 2 shows the CFR position excluding these loans.
-Table 1 indicates that the CFR will be positive in 2024-25 then negative in 2025-26, but will then turn positive.
-Excluding capital loans, Table 2 shows that the CFR will be negative in both 2024-25 and 2025-26.
-Although the Council could choose not to set aside MRP for 2024-25 and 2025-26, a prudent approach has been taken and Voluntary Revenue Provision has been made in the budget for both years (covering waste and new assets and leases).
-Beyond this, additional MRP has been set aside in subsequent years for new assets within the capital programme.
-The effect of this is to bring the CFR back to a negative position by 2032-33.
-The CFR turns positive again in the final year of the planning period due to the need to replace waste vehicles.
+Appendix A Table 2 shows the CFR position excluding these loans and this indicates that the CFR will be negative in 2024/25, and for the following 3 years.
+As it is fully anticipated that these capital loans will be repaid, it is therefore not considered necessary to set aside further MRP beyond that already set aside for the waste contract.
+Should monitoring indicate that the loans will not be repaid as expected, then this approach will be reviewed.